-Grades 11-12 - credits vary Prerequisite: Application, 3.0 GPA, ACT benchmarks met
+Grades 11-12 - credits vary

+Prerequisite: Application, 3.0 GPA, ACT benchmarks met for specific classes, additional prerequisites may apply to specific classes

 In KCTCS dual-credit programs, such as Gateway Community and Technical College, eligible students can earn credit that goes towards their high school requirements; and at the same time, also earn college credit.
 Course offerings will be presented by GCTC in the semester prior to enrollment.
-Student must meet with the dual-credit counselor to select their courses.
+Students must meet with the dual-credit counselor to select their courses.
+Students must remain in "good standing" in order to take courses the following semester.

 - Note: Though NKU and Gateway are the most often access dual-credit offerings in which GCHS students enroll, other options may be available.
-In this case, a student should talk with the dual-credit counselor. - All dual-credit courses obtained through an accredited university or college will receive weighted credit at GCHS.
+In this case, a student should talk with the dual-credit counselor. - The dual credit counselor will host a dual credit meeting the semester before to discuss application and registration for both institutions with students. - All dual-credit courses obtained through an accredited university or college will receive weighted credit at GCHS.